March Madness Prediction

 Random Forest Championship Runner-up 5 Championship (Final) 5

-• Random Forest uniquely matched the true outcome, correctly predicting Purdue’s path to the championship game
+• Random Forest correctly predicted Purdue’s championship game appearance (5 wins)

 🎯 Key Takeaways